“Come near to God, and he will come near to you. Humble yourselves before the Lord, and he will lift you up.” James 4:8,10

 I woke up to this message thinking, “Great, now my entire day is ruined.
 Why did it have to happen in the morning?”
 But that wasn’t at all the case!
 I was so happy!
 And in retrospect, I know why.
 And here’s my clincher for this devotional: the conviction of the Holy Spirit never brings condemnation.

-He will never assault you with thoughts like “You’re a terrible person!
+He will never assault you with thoughts like, “You’re a terrible person!
 You’re hopeless!
 You’ve blown it!”
 Those are only from the devil.
 When God convicts you, it is always constructive.
 He will build you up and leave you with encouragement, not hopelessness.
 So if you come away from a conversation with someone who has criticized you feeling broken down and discouraged, that is not from God.
 Reject it!

 The person who criticized me left me feeling terrible about myself and hopeless about my situation.
-But when I took it to God, He left me with hope and joy.
+But when I took it to God, He gave me hope and joy.
 Yes, He convicted me and told me to change (with His help), which made my situation constructive, but I felt empowered when I closed my Bible.
 This is conviction from the Lord.

 Blessings and Love,